-Alert-based event archiver with Stackdriver and Cloud Pub/Sub
+Alert-based event archiver with Cloud Monitoring and Pub/Sub

-Cloud Dataflow templates allow you to easily deploy a Cloud Dataflow job to move events from Cloud Pub/Sub to Cloud Storage.
+Dataflow templates allow you to easily deploy a Dataflow job to move events from Pub/Sub to Cloud Storage.
 This will run a streaming Dataflow job continuously and may be expensive to run when the event volume is low, or if you have multiple medium-volume topics to archive.

-- Create a Stackdriver alerting policy with Cloud Pub/Sub conditions.
+- Create a Cloud Monitoring alerting policy with Pub/Sub conditions.

-- Create a pair of Cloud Functions that respond to the Stackdriver alert.
+- Create a pair of Cloud Functions that respond to the alert.

-- Verify that data gets archived from Cloud Pub/Sub to Cloud Storage.
+- Verify that data gets archived from Pub/Sub to Cloud Storage.

 There are several components to the architecture:

-- Data ingest Cloud Pub/Sub topic: This is where events of interest are received.
+- Data ingest Pub/Sub topic: This is where events of interest are received.

-- Stackdriver alert, which consists of the following:
+- Cloud Monitoring alert, which consists of the following: